What's the meaning of the phrase 'Cotton-picking'?

-Of course, 'cotton-picking' must have been in use as an English adjectival phrase for as long as English-speaking people have picked cotton.
+Of course, 'cotton-picking' must have been in use as an English phrase for as long as English-speaking people have picked cotton - originally without any racial overtones.
 There are numerous citations of 'cotton-picking' seasons/jobs/machines etc. since the late 1700s.
 J & E Pettigrew's Letters has an early example, from 1795:

 'One of the students was banished... for going to a cotton picking after eight at Knight.'